falkr/iik-edu/pages/timeplan.md

 # Course scheduling (for course coordinators)

-:warning:
-Deadline:
-- [Trondheim] The deadline to control the tentative timetables for the spring semester 2024 and send feedback to the [administration](mailto:laurent.paquereau@ntnu.no) is: **Nov 25, 2023 12:00 (noon)**.
-- [Gjøvik] The deadline to control the tentative timetables for the spring semester 2024 and send feedback to the [administration](mailto:stian.karlsen@ntnu.no) is: **Nov 28, 2023**.

-The timetables will be published for the student on week 49.

 Once it is decided that a course is to be given a given semester, the course coordinator has two tasks:
 - register course schedule data the semester before the course is given, and